 Sen. Hoffman served, by Mayoral appointment, on the Northwest Hennepin Human Services Advisory Council.
 In 2001, United States Secretary of Education Rodney Paige appointed him to serve on the Federal Interagency Coordinating Council- a federally mandated council that is charged with advising and assisting the Secretaries of Education, Health and Human Services, Defense, Interior, and Agriculture as well as the Social Security Commissioner in their response to services for Children and Families with disabilities ages birth to six.
 He was also a Federal Title V reviewer for HRSA (Health Resources and Services Administration) in the U.S Department of Health and Human Services.
 In 2003 he was appointed to a 3-year term by the Governor of Minnesota to serve on the State Interagency Coordinating Council.
 In 2004, he was appointed to serve on the MN MCHB Health Advisory Task Force.
 He served on the Board for directors for Family Voices of Minnesota and Midway Chamber and served as Clerk on the Board of the Metro ECSU (Metropolitan Educational Cooperative Service Unit).
 He was elected in 2005 and served as Vice-Chair of the Anoka Hennepin School Board, which is the largest School District in the State of Minnesota, until being elected to the Minnesota State Senate in 2012.

-Hoffman currently serves on the Aging and Long-Term Care, Agriculture, Rural Development and Housing Policy, Energy and Utilities, and Human Services Reform committees.
+Hoffman is chair of the Human Services Committee, and serves on the Energy, Utilities, Environment, and Climate Committee, Environment, Climate, and Legacy Committee, and Health and Human Services Committee.
 He also serves as the chair of the Governor’s Developmental Disabilities Council.

 Hoffman, his wife, and daughter reside in Champlin, MN.